 What does ‘Provider of Last Resort’ mean?

-‘Provider of Last Resort’ means that Essential Energy can only undertake contestable services once other third parties have had an opportunity to first carry out the work.
+‘Provider of Last Resort’ means that Essential Energy can only undertake certain contestable services once other third parties have had an opportunity to first carry out the work.
 When a customer is unable to find a competitive third party to undertake contestable services, they may submit their contestable job request to Essential Energy.
-In these circumstances, the contestable job requests are subject to the Provider of Last Resort provisions.
+In these circumstances, the contestable job requests are subject to the Provider of Last Resort process.
 Under this process, the details of the job request are advertised on a secure area of Essential Energy’s website for a fortnight.
 During this time, interested third parties may contact you to provide a quote.
 At the end of the fortnight, Essential Energy will contact you to confirm whether you were successful in obtaining a quote.
 If you were unsuccessful, Essential Energy is then able to undertake the work.

-1. All services allowed for under the NSW ASP Scheme including, but not limited to, the following (refer to link below for the full list of services):
+- All services allowed for under the NSW ASP Scheme including, but not limited to, the following (refer to link below for the full list of services):

-- Level 1 customer connection services including both overhead and underground, and related network extensions or augmentations
+- Level 1 customer connection services including both overhead and underground, and including related network extensions or augmentations

 - Level 2 services such as disconnections and reconnections, and work on underground and overhead service conductors

-- Level 3 design services for both overhead and underground network electricity assets
+- Level 3 design services for both overhead and underground network electricity assets - Customer-initiated asset relocations

 You can find further information about the NSW ASP scheme at energy.nsw.gov.au.

-If you are having trouble determining whether your job request is contestable and subject to the ‘Provider of Last Resort’ process, please contact Essential Energy on 13 23 91.
+If you are having trouble determining whether your job request is contestable and subject to the ‘Provider of Last Resort’ process, please contact Essential Energy on 132391.

 How can I submit a contestable job request?